-The CR-V comes standard with Bluetooth connectivity, a basic four-speaker sound system, and a relatively small five-inch screen embedded in the dashboard.
-The base model offers what we’ll call, nicely, rental car-level technology.
+The CR-V comes standard with Bluetooth connectivity, a basic four-speaker sound system, and a relatively small 5.0-inch screen embedded in the dashboard.
+The base model offers what we’ll call, politely, rental car-level technology.
 Stepping up to the next trim in the hierarchy affords you a better sound system with six speakers, a seven-inch display, Apple CarPlay and Android Auto compatibility, plus USB charging ports in the second row.

 Performance and fuel economy